KamilRizatdinov/VueMasteryCourses/README.md

 Slot is a pretty poverfull tag, which you can use for passing some HTML template inside the child.
 You can use this instead of making ton of similar components or passing a props.

+## Tip#9 (How to insert multiple elements into the same slot):

+For this purpose you can use `<template></template>` tag combination.

+## Tip#10 (Several slots in one component):

+In case you want to use several slots inside the same component you need to name them.
+And in parent component implicitly say what content goes to which of the slots in the child.